anasyaser/simple_shell/README.md

 # simple_shell
-a project of only two people
+a project of two people